If you have been in care, you may have experienced some loss, trauma or abuse during your childhood. This may still affect you in adulthood.

 We can support you to understand what a healthy relationship is and how to make decisions about who you want in your life.

-Talking about your relationships openly with your personal advisor will help us know how much support you need to help you find and maintain healthy relationships.
+Talking about your relationships openly with your personal adviser will help us know how much support you need to help you find and maintain healthy relationships.

 We may be able to offer you practical and emotional support, such as:

 - where appropriate, continuing to support contact with the independent visitor you had while you were in care

 - helping to maintain or regain contact with people special to you or who cared for you in the past, like former foster carers or social workers

 - helping you maintain or regain contact with members of your family.